AnthonyCxx/Notes-and-Writeups/README.md

 # Study Guides

 This repository contains study guides for various subjects that I make for myself and upload here to share with others. <br />
-These are just notes and aren't authoritative; use them at your own caution.
+These are just notes and aren't authoritative; use them at your own risk.

 ## Guides